PRX/docs.prx.org/Snap-CI.md

 Then add some acceptance tests to the meta.prx.org repo.
 And in Snap, edit the 2nd "Resolve" stage of the meta.prx.org pipeline to add your ECS service:

-    # add these 2 lines, to concat your service to the staging.env file
+    # add this line, to concat your service to the staging.env file
-    SERVICE_FOOBAR=$(./bin/ecs-image --cluster prx-staging --service-name your-service-name-here)
-    echo "SERVICE_FOOBAR=$SERVICE_FOOBAR" >> staging.env
+    echo "SERVICE_FOOBAR=$(ecslook foobar-staging)" >> staging.env

-When you've also got a prod service setup, add it to the mappings in the 3rd "Deploy_Prod" stage:
+When you've also got a prod service setup, add it to the `--mapping` in the 3rd "Deploy_Prod" stage:

-    ./bin/deploy-env --cluster prx-production --timeout 150 --mapping "dovetail=$SERVICE_DOVETAIL,yourprodservice=$SERVICE_FOOBAR"
+    ruby bin/ecs-deploy --cluster prx-production --timeout 240 --mapping "dovetail-production=$SERVICE_DOVETAIL,foobar-production=$SERVICE_FOOBAR"

 Then... profit.